 A corporate open position posting receives 250 applications on average and 88% of these resumes are unqualified.
 This high volume of resumes requires a high volume of resources and time.
 According to Gartner, recruiters spend one-quarter of their time with resume screening.

 Along with the volume of applications, human bias is also another reason why organizations should prefer ATS for hiring.
-Recruiters may have unconscious bias against a certain race, gender, etc. When a recruiter doesn’t scan all resumes in the same manner, qualified applicants may get rejected.
+Recruiters may have an unconscious bias against a certain race, gender, etc. When a recruiter doesn’t scan all resumes in the same manner, qualified applicants may get rejected.
 With an applicant tracking system, recruiters can spend less time on resume screening and have a better chance of removing bias from their decisions.

 As seen below, organizations that use ATS report that they increased the productivity of recruiters and hire per month while decreasing time-to-hire and report generation time.